Music Performance

 3. Exhibit growth in all of the aforementioned areas in a variety of solo and ensemble contexts.

-* The specific objectives and outcomes for the courses of MAPP 012, and MAPP112 vastly differ from those of other instrumental applied areas.
+* The specific objectives and outcomes for the vocal MAPM courses vastly differ from those of other instrumental applied areas.
 Unlike all other instruments, each human voice has pronounced and divergent variables such as physical maturity, physiological structure, and a highly individualized tone, timbre, and range.
 Therefore, a sound pedagogical approach requires that each student be assessed for a specific set of goals and outcomes that are in the best interests of the individual.
 This assessment is subject to the professional opinion of the individual’s instructor.

 Vocal Artistry